37s/MoE-AGIQA/README.md

 # MoE-AGIQA
-The source code of MoE-AGIQA
+The source code will made available.